-Candidates are required to present a valid, government issued, photo identification at the testing site.
-Acceptable forms of primary identification (photograph and signature required) include: government-issued driver's license; passport or passport card; permanent resident visa; military issued identification card.
+Candidates are required to present a valid, government issued, photo identification at the sign in for the written exam live remote proctored exam and on site for the practical exam.

+Acceptable forms of primary identification (photograph and signature required) include a government-issued driver's license; passport or passport card; permanent resident visa; military issued identification card.